alanng10/class-lang/Docue/Article/Single/a.md

 The operate has syntax that start with "glob" index word, follow by Class of class ClassName, follow by dot limit token, follow by Field of class FieldName.
+Glob field with field name Field in class Class is trigg get.
+The operate Type is result Type of the field.

 Single does not need enum.
 Single has class and share operate.